Debt collection in Turkey

 Have you agreed in the general terms and conditions that the court of your country has jurisdiction?
 Then legal proceedings can also be started in your country.
 However, this is not advisable according to our Turkish Lawyers, as you must go through the so called “Recognition and Enforcement of a Foreign Judgments” in Turkish courts, unless there is a bilateral agreement on commerce between your country and Turkey.
 Depending on your specific situation, our lawyers will look at what is most beneficial for your organization.

 If a verdict has been obtained in your country, this verdict has yet to be executed in Turkey.
-Within the EU, it is laid down that all verdicts obtained in the EU member states are also recognized in other EU countries.
+Within the EU, all verdicts obtained in the EU member states are also recognized in other EU countries.

 Business receivables are generally subject to a limitation period of 10 years.
 This period commences when the claim is due and payable.
 This is the due date of the invoice.
 When the term of payment of an invoice is 30 days, the average limitation period of 10 years starts to run after those 30 days have passed.